-indicated in tables 10.2.1, 10.3.1 using a multiplier.
+- indicated in tables 10.2.1, 10.3.1 plus a numerical value; and

+- indicated in table 10.3.2 plus a numerical value.

 The NAS timer value obtained is used as described in the appropriate procedure subclause of this specification.
 The NAS timer value shall be calculated at start of a NAS procedure, and shall not re-calculated until the NAS procedure is completed, restarted or aborted.